stanford-cos/.github/profile/README.md

 ![Image 3](https://github.com/stanford-cos/.github/assets/55762467/fed67100-f15d-41b0-b087-45a87c3802cd)

-The Stanford Center for Ocean Solutions catalyzes research, innovation and action to improve the health of the oceans for the people who depend on them most.
+Stanford Center for Ocean Solutions catalyzes research, innovation and action to improve the health of the oceans for the people who depend on them most.

 <!--